Creamed Cucumber Salad

 And that’s a wrap on this creamed cucumber salad recipe.
 Whether this recipe is new to you or an old family favorite, I hope this post inspired you to add it to your menu soon!

 If you’ve never had creamed cucumbers before, I’d love to know what you think after you’ve given this recipe a try.
-Let me know in the comments below.
+Let me know by leaving a comment and a five-star review below.
+Enjoy!

 Creamed Cucumber Salad in bowl.